slimphp-api/slim-api/README.md

 ###Scaffold

 Scaffolding combines controller and model generation but with added jazz.
 It configures the controller to receive the model as a constructor param, configures the DI to inject the model to the controller and finally populates the normally empty controller methods with basic CRUD functionality.
-You can't provide arguments to specify controller methods (it creates them all), but you can supply your methods definition.
+You can't provide arguments to specify controller methods (it creates them all), but you can supply your model definition.

 ```
 slimapi generate scaffold foo field1:integer field2:string